jimiejosh/spay/README.md

 ## A Simple Example

-  To use library Spay, load the library in your controller
+  To use library Spay first edit your config file setting at application/config/simplepay.php, load the library in your controller
 ```php
   $this->load->library('spay');
 ```